julelang/manual/src/compiler/compiler-options.md

 ---

-`--COMAXPROCS <value>` \
-Sets the maximum number of Ps that can execute coroutines concurrently.
-Pass "default" to explicitly use the runtime default.
-The value must be a valid integer and at least 1.
-The default may vary by machine and is a reasonable choice for most programs, optimized for overall concurrency.

----

 `--tags <value>` \
 Declares the custom tags for the compilation.
 Tags will be available in the directive expressions as logical expressions to enable custom compile processes in your program or package.
 For example, you can define a separate implementation depending on tags mylib_stable and mylib_experimental, which may implement the stable or experimental code for the types or some of the functions.